scalapy/scalapy/README.md

 # Get Started at [scalapy.dev](https://scalapy.dev)

+**Note: The most up-to-date documentation is always available in github [docs](https://github.com/scalapy/scalapy/tree/main/docs) directory.
+The website might be a bit outdated sometimes.**

 ## Building
 To run the unit tests for ScalaPy, run `sbt coreJVM/test`.
 To run unit tests for Scala Native, run `sbt coreNative/test`.